cylc/cylc-doc/src/user-guide/writing-suites/scheduling.rst

               description = """
                   Model task failure triggers diagnosis
                   and recovery tasks, which take themselves
-                  out of the suite if model succeeds.
+                  out of the workflow if model succeeds.
 Model post processing triggers off model OR
                   recovery tasks.
               """